contiv/vpp/docs/dev-guide/SERVICES.md

    the mapping would apply (as source NAT) also for connections initiated from the local IPs, replacing the source address with the external IP (breaking policies for example).
- * `tag`: string tag opaque to VPP/NAT plugin.
+ * `tag`: string tag opaque to VPP-NAT plugin.
 Used by Contiv-VPP control plane to associate NAT rule with the corresponding service, which is needed by the re-sync procedure.
  * `local_num`: the number of local endpoints.